-As noted in D4, if all the trading subsidiary's taxable profits are paid to the parent charity as Gift Aid, the trading subsidiary 's liability to corporation tax is eliminated.
+As noted in 4.4, if all the trading subsidiary's distributable profits are paid to the parent charity as Gift Aid, the trading subsidiary 's liability to corporation tax is reduced or eliminated.
 However, the trading subsidiary's needs for finance then have to be met entirely out of capital.

-Some parent charities prefer to accept the corporation tax consequences of the trading subsidiary retaining taxable profits.
+Some parent charities prefer to accept the corporation tax consequences of the trading subsidiary retaining distributable profits.
 Indeed such retention may be required, where funding by way of loan has been obtained from commercial banks or other third parties, in order to service the loan.
 This approach:

-enables the trading subsidiary to fund itself by a combination of capital and retained profits in a way which is closer to ordinary commercial practice; and may also make it easier for the parent charity to justify investments in the trading subsidiary, especially where significant equity finance is required to fund ongoing trading activities.
-However, such retention of profits by a trading subsidiary can also prejudice VAT reliefs which would otherwise be available (see D13).
+- enables the trading subsidiary to fund itself by a combination of capital and retained profits in a way which is closer to ordinary commercial practice - may also make it easier for the parent charity to justify investments in the trading subsidiary, especially where significant equity finance is required to fund ongoing trading activities; however, such retention of profits by a trading subsidiary can also prejudice VAT reliefs which would otherwise be available (see 4.13)